 DISC can also write dozens of other disk and tape formats, but the cost is generally higher, and there are potential complications with tape formats.
 If you prefer tape, please contact us.

-Because mainframe files are in a fixed field format, the least expensive conversion is to keep them that way.
+Because mainframe files are in a fixed field format, the least expensive conversion is to keep them that way, adding a CR-LF record delimiter if needed.
 But if your program can't read fixed field, we can convert the file to a delimited format.
 This requires writing a simple program that reads in the fixed field data and writes it back out with field delimiters.
 It adds somewhat to the cost.
+We will require a record layout from you to do the conversion.

 DISC can also import files directly into some database applications, saving you the time and aggravation of keying and testing the layout.
 We currently offer direct conversion to dBASE, Foxpro, and Access.